-My name is Elora Nicole, and I've been telling stories my whole life.
+My name is Elora Ramirez, and I’ve been telling stories my entire life.

 Somewhere along the way, I realized my love for story went deeper than most.
 For me, storytelling was more than just writing novels.
 I wanted to explore the relationship between knowing our story and having the confidence to speak it and move forward in life knowing our purpose.